Marclie/SuaveStateScanner/README.md

 Introduction
 ------------

-This tool takes a sequence of points for multiple electronic states with energies and properties and reorders them so that each state is continuous for these quantities.
-This script reorders states by defining [n-point finite differences](https://en.wikipedia.org/wiki/Finite_difference_coefficient) along a sliding window centered at each point.
-The point is swapped with all states, and the state that is most continuous at that point is kept.
+SuaveStateScanner is a tool that labels and ensures the continuity of excited state potential energy curves (PECs) in electronic structure calculations.
+It assigns consistent labels to multiple states along PECs by enforcing the continuity of the excited-state energies and properties (i.e. transition dipole moments, oscillator strengths, and norms of operators) along the reaction coordinate.

-This script is useful, for example, in electronic structure calculations where excited state energies are often discontinuous w.r.t their properties.
-The script can help identify the symmetry of electronic states without explicitly running a symmetry calculation.
+This script is particularly useful in cases where excited state energies are often discontinuous with respect to their properties.

-The script is a general mathematical tool to enforce the continuity of eigenvalues along a set of points with properties extracted from the eigenvectors that need to be continuous along some coordinate.
-This will only work well for inherently continuous data with closely spaced points.
+It helps separate excited states that are close in energy but have different properties.
+This is useful for identifying and plotting the properties of excited states as a function of the reaction coordinate.

+While SuaveStateScanner is targeted for use in quantum chemistry, it can also be used a general mathematical tool for separating and labeling sets of eigenvectors that have similar eigenvalues along some coordinate.

 Usage